-Adoption of New Planned Redevelopment Districts.
-An amendment adopting the Planned Redevelopment District (PRD) plan category in a location that is not subject to the same plan/code provisions as, an existing PRD designation results in the creation of a new Planned Redevelopment District.
+6.2.1.2 Adoption of New Planned Redevelopment Districts.
+An amendment adopting the Planned Redevelopment District (PRD) plan category in a location that is not contiguous to, and subject to the same plan/code provisions as, an existing PRD designation results in the creation of a new Planned Redevelopment District.
 Such amendments are subject to the Tier II amendment review process set forth in Section 6.1.2.2.